 Ninilchik is home to several fishing charters who would love to be your guide for the day or the week.
 Ninilchik offers both Saltwater and Freshwater fishing.
 Come for the day, the weekend, the week or longer and stay at one of our friendly B & B’s, RV Parks, Cabins or State Campgrounds.

 Explore the history of our quaint village while relaxing in a truly unique place.
 Ninilchik is your Alaskan destination!

 Location and Climate:

-Ninilchik lies on the west coast of the Kenai Peninsula on the Sterling Highway, 38 miles southwest of the City of Kenai.
+Ninilchik lies on the west coast of the Kenai Peninsula on the Sterling Highway, approximately 35 miles south of the Soldotna & 35 miles north of Homer .
 It lies at approximately 60° 03′ N Latitude and 151° 40′ W Longitude.
 The area encompasses 38.2 sq. miles of land and 36.5 sq. miles of water.
-Winter temperatures range from 14 to 27; summer temperatures vary from 45 to 60.
+Winter temperatures range from -14 to 40; summer temperatures vary from 45 to 70.
 Average annual precipitation is 24 inches.
 Ninilchik was originally settled in 1842.
 The original settlers did not remain the winter.
 Grigorii & Mavra Kvasnikoff moved their large family in 1847, others family began following in the early 1850’s.

 The Russian Orthodox church was dedicated in 1901 and remains on the original site.

 In 1911 an American teacher, Alyce Anderson, arrived and started the English school which was located up on the hill in view of the Russian Orthodox Church.
 In 1951 Ninilchik built the school which is still beside the Sterling Highway.
 In 1996 there was a fire at the school and when it was rebuilt the second wing was added.
 Ninilchik celebrated 100 years of public school in 2011 with a community BBQ.
 Many of the original families still have descendants attending Ninilchik School.